Urinary Incontinence in Children

 • Managing constipation appropriately

-Diurnal incontinence
+Daytime incontinence

-General measures may include
+General measures may include:

 • Urgency containment exercises: Children are directed to go to the bathroom as soon as they feel the urge to urinate.
 They then hold the urine as long as they can and, when they can hold it no longer, start to urinate and then stop and start the urine stream.
 This exercise strengthens the sphincter and gives children confidence that they can make it to the bathroom before they have an accident.